Draw Me a Flower: Processing and Grounding Abstraction in Natural Language

-\paragraph{The \textsc{Hexagons} App} In order to collect algorithmic descriptions which express diverse types of abstractions stated in Section~\ref{sec: Challenge}, we design an online visual drawing app that enables users to construct increasingly complex structures on a \textsc{Hexagons} board --- a two-dimensional board paved with hexagonal tiles (Figure~\ref{Fig: hexagon app}).
-The \textsc{Hexagons} board contains 18 columns and 10 rows,\footnote{In determining the dimensions of the board we sought to find a trade-off between competing requirements: making the board large enough to enable images that stimulate abstract structures, but not too big so the data can be collected in reasonable time.
-We chose 18 as the long dimension as it has many divisors, which enables drawing repetitive patterns.
-For the shorter dimension, 12 is also divisible by many numbers but made the board too large, so we settled for 10.} and the \textsc{Hexagons} app UI provides a drawing interface in which a user may paint tiles using a palette of eight colors (Figure~\ref{Fig: hexagon app}).
-The \textsc{Hexagons} app implementation assumes a \emph{single} primitive action that corresponds to the two-place predicate {\fontfamily{qcr}\selectfont paint(position, color)}, which specifies a color for each of the 180 hexagon tiles.
+In order to collect NL descriptions which express diverse abstraction levels, we design an online drawing app that enables users to construct increasingly complex images on a \textsc{Hexagons} board, a two-dimensional board paved with hexagonal tiles, of the kind illustrated in Figures~\ref{fig:first_page_figure}--\ref{fig:abstraction_example}.
+The \textsc{Hexagons} board contains 18 columns and 10 rows, and the \textsc{Hexagons} App UI provides a drawing interface in which a user may paint tiles using a palette of eight colors.

-\paragraph{The \textsc{Hexagons} Game} In order to elicit NL descriptions that contain abstract structures, we augmented the app with a so-called {\em referential game}, where a human agent is asked to describe the construction process of a given image (e.g., Figure~\ref{Fig:images-pool01}) to a different user of the app, who has access to a similar but blank \textsc{Hexagons} board.
+In order to elicit NL instructions, we extended the app with an instruction-following game where a human agent is asked to describe the construction process of a given image (e.g., Figure~\ref{fig:images_pool01}) to a different user of the app, who has access to a similar but blank \textsc{Hexagons} board.